dhruv1220/assembly-ai/README.md

 # Assembly AI
 Assembly AI is a tool which provides APIs to play around with audio, video and transcriptions.
 I'll be using some of these APIs in this project.

+For this repo, I have added the features of Summarization, Entity Detection and Sentiment Analysis.
+You can check out more in the Assembly AI documentation.

 ## Requirements

 ```console